quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part40_15.6_Code_Listi.md

 #### Observing Period Change with Increasing Energy

-Background context: For a realistic pendulum, observe how the period \(T\) changes as initial energy increases.
+Background context: For a realistic pendulum, observe how the period $T$ changes as initial energy increases.
 Plot your observations and compare them to theoretical predictions.

 :p How do you test the change in period with increasing initial energy for a pendulum?

 ??x
 To test the change in period with increasing initial energy:
 1. Gradually increase the initial kinetic energy.
-2. Measure the time it takes for three successive passes through \(\theta = 0\).
+2. Measure the time it takes for three successive passes through $\theta = 0$.
 3. Plot the observed periods against the initial energies.

-Use the following formula to calculate the theoretical period \(T_0\) of a simple harmonic oscillator:
+Use the following formula to calculate the theoretical period $T_0$ of a simple harmonic oscillator:
-\[ T_0 = 2\pi \sqrt{\frac{l}{g}} \]
-where \(l\) is the length of the pendulum and \(g\) is gravitational acceleration.
+$$T_0 = 2\pi \sqrt{\frac{l}{g}}$$where $ l $ is the length of the pendulum and $ g$ is gravitational acceleration.
 Compare your observations with this model. x??

 ---

 #### Separatrix and Transition to Rotational Motion

-Background context: As initial kinetic energy approaches \(2mgL\), the motion transitions from oscillatory to rotational (over-the-top or "running").
+Background context: As initial kinetic energy approaches $2mgL$, the motion transitions from oscillatory to rotational (over-the-top or "running").
 This phenomenon can be observed by testing how close you can get to the separatrix, which corresponds to an infinite period.

 :p What is a separatrix in the context of pendulum dynamics?

 ??x
 A separatrix in pendulum dynamics refers to the boundary between oscillatory and rotational motion.
-As the initial kinetic energy approaches \(2mgL\), the motion transitions from simple harmonic oscillation (back-and-forth) to continuous rotation ("over-the-top" or "running").
+As the initial kinetic energy approaches $2mgL$, the motion transitions from simple harmonic oscillation (back-and-forth) to continuous rotation ("over-the-top" or "running").
 This transition corresponds to an infinite period.

 To test this:
 1. Gradually increase the initial energy until you see the pendulum perform a full loop.
-2. Measure the time taken for the pendulum to return to \(\theta = 0\) and observe if it shows rotational behavior. x??
+2. Measure the time taken for the pendulum to return to $\theta = 0$ and observe if it shows rotational behavior. x??

 ---

 #### Converting Numerical Data to Sound

-Background context: The task involves converting numerical data of position \(x(t)\) and velocity \(v(t)\) into sound.
+Background context: The task involves converting numerical data of position $x(t)$ and velocity $v(t)$ into sound.
 This helps in hearing the difference between harmonic motion (boring) and anharmonic motion containing overtones.

 :p How do you convert your pendulum's numerical data to sound?

 ??x
 To convert your pendulum's numerical data into sound:
-1. Collect time series data of \(x(t)\).
+1. Collect time series data of $x(t)$.
 2. Map this data to a frequency or amplitude spectrum.
 3. Use software like Java Applets (though they are now outdated) to visualize and play the sound.